TwiztedDesign/template-farm-documentation/ae.md

 ```

 ## Display Width
-Using this tag will set the with of the control in the template (in percentage).
+Using this tag will set the width of the control in the template (in percentage).
-In the example below, the control for the layer with be set to be 50% of the total with of the controls column.
+In the example below, the control for the layer with be set to be 50% of the total width of the controls column.
-This tag allows the users to have multiple controls side by side by setting their width to less then 100% (the default value).
+This tag allows the users to have multiple controls side by side by setting their width to less than 100% (the default value).
 For example, setting the layers to be 33.33% percent wide, will place 3 controls side by side on the same row.
 ```Syntax
 #[Field Name]#displayWidth([width value in percent])